BlackBones94/multus/README.md

 # multus
 Creative essence of brilliants guys in need of love.
-A simply bunch of shitty games
+A simply bunch of shitty games.

 To working on this project :
 1 - Make sure to have node.js installed.